 These spots are nearby, easy enough to get to and part of Kyoto city but they are a slight detour into the suburbs so transport options may be slightly less frequent but the crowds will also generally be a little less.

 Arashiyama is a suburb of Kyoto and has been a popular sightseeing spot and escape from the city for centuries.
 Today it’s only around 20-minutes on the JR Sango line from Kyoto station but unless you are there in the height of cherry blossom or autumn leaves it has a very different feel to the city.

 Key attractions here are the Tenryu-ji zen temple and the bamboo groves but there are many small temples with beautiful gardens to visit.
 There are great restaurants, take a walk along the river, visit the monkey forest or relax in an onsen.

 Read more: Our top things to do in Arashiyama, Kyoto

 6. Bamboo Groves

 The most famous of the bamboo groves around Kyoto is in Arashiyama, you can’t miss them on social media and that particularly photographed walk is behind the Tenryuji temple.
 It’s only a short walkway but if you wander along the river and up to the less well-known temples in the Arashiyama hills there are move groves, some along the roads, others tucked away behind temples.

-Another grove I particularly like is on one of the less followed tracks at Fushimi Inari as you head up the hill you branch right rather than the more obvious left turn and follow a more natural path with bamboo towering overhead and a small lake out to the side.
+Another grove I particularly like is found on one of the less followed tracks at Fushimi Inari.
+As you head up the hill you take a branch to the right rather than the more obvious left turn and follow a natural path with bamboo towering overhead and a small lake out to the side.